 The centrality of Italy and its importance for the printing revolution cannot be exaggerated.
-Cities in Italy—especially Venice—rapidly became the most important centers of the new industry already in the late fifteenth century.
-As Brian Richardson opens his book on print in Renaissance Italy:
+Already in the late fifteenth century, many cities in Italy—especially Venice—rapidly became the most important centers of the new industry.
+In his book on printing in Renaissance Italy, Brian Richardson states:

-This description is also an accurate assessment of the Hebrew printing enterprise.
-Italy was the central focus for Hebrew book production from the late fifteenth century through the middle of the sixteenth century and remained one of the most important centers of Jewish printing in the later sixteenth, the seventeenth, and the eighteenth centuries.
-During the incunabula period, of 139 certain Hebrew editions produced by 40 different presses, more than 60 percent of those presses were in Italy.
+All of the above was also true with respect to Hebrew printing.
+Italy was the center of Hebrew book production from the late fifteenth century through the middle of the sixteenth century and remained one of the most important centers of Jewish printing in the later sixteenth, the seventeenth, and the eighteenth centuries.
+During this period, of 139 Hebrew incunabola produced by 40 different presses, more than 60 percent were from Italy.

-The quality, sophistication, and novelty of Venetian Hebrew printing considerably surpassed that of other centers, for example, the Ottoman Empire and Eastern Europe, a view widely held among early modern Jewish intellectuals and their readers.
+That the quality, sophistication, and novelty of Venetian Hebrew printing considerably surpassed that of other centers, for example, the Ottoman Empire and Eastern Europe, was a view widely held among early modern Jewish intellectuals and their readers.

 Centers of particular industries tend to attract talent and in turn produce more.
 The printing industry in Italy demanded talent—skilled editors, typesetters, proofreaders, and printers—and capital to produce books; Italy both attracted talent and capital and produced more of it.
-Italy’s importance was magnified by its geographic centrality in the Jewish world.
+Its importance was magnified by its geographic position in the Jewish world.

-Moreover, northern Italy drew in Jews from a wide variety of Jewish communities—from Iberia, southern France, southern Italy, former Byzantine lands, Germany, and the Middle East—who brought with them their medieval traditions and manuscripts, leading to rich possibilities for textual production and publication.
+Moreover, northern Italy drew experts from a wide variety of Jewish communities—Iberia, southern France, southern Italy, former Byzantine lands, Germany, and the Middle East—who brought with them their medieval traditions and manuscripts, leading to rich possibilities for textual production and publication.